kevinberonilla/lightning-webegin/README.md

 # Webegin for Lightning
-A bare-bones web development starting point with extended styles and scripts for Salesforce Lightning.
+A bare-bones web development template with extended styles and scripts for Salesforce Lightning.

 ---